 6. Get Rid of Cable

 Let’s be honest, most of the stuff on there is crap anyways.
 Is it really worth it to pay $50 – 100 for one or two good shows that you can watch for free or cheap online?
 Do yourself a favor and get rid of cable.
 Use Hulu, Netflix, or some not-so-legal-website-I-won’t-mention-here instead.
+As an additional bonus, if you use a VPN with services like Hulu, you would be able to catch your shows even when you are traveling.

 7. Reduce Your Phone Bill